 A doctor may display within the building a reasonable number of directional notices to direct patients to his clinic.
 Each notice (including borders) should not exceed one square foot, and may contain only his name and room number of his clinic.
-The spirit of section 5.2.3.1 of the Code must be followed.
+The spirit of sections 5.2.3.1 and 5.2.4.7 of the Code must be followed.